ehwest/mdn_qms/SOP_Standard_Operating_Procedures/SOP_0001_Control_of_Quality_Records.md

 As generally described in the github paragraph above, all formal records at Medical Data Networks LLC are created and maintained in electronic format and maintained on a specific "github" [repository](https://github.com/ehwest/mdn_qms).

-This github repository is used to support authentication, labelling of meta data, recording of changes, and storage of the documents for each and every release of the "Managed Data Networks LLC.
-Quality system.
+This github repository is used to support authentication, labelling of meta data, recording of changes, and storage of the documents for each and every release of the MDN QMS .

 Medical Data Networks does not maintain paper documents.
 If it is necessary to archive a document whose source is paper, that document is scanned or photographed and retained in the appropriate topical folder within the github management system.